 In ancient Athens, public officials, city council members, and jurors were selected in a lottery.
 Using a system of tokens and colored dice, a mechanical device called the kleroterion randomly elected citizens from each of the Athenian tribes.
 Because every citizen was considered equal, it was believed that the various civic powers of voting, of administering public offices, should be assigned through a random, mechanical process – something Aristotle considered to be the hallmark of democracy.

 There is an interesting fusion of the mechanical and human aspects in this concept of democracy.
 A randomness generator guarantees some kind of fairness, but ultimately the system relies on trust extended to the elected citizens, people who would have known and dealt with each other in the city of Athens every day.

 With tools like decentralized digital identities, it is entirely possible that in the future mana could form the basis of a more expansive reputation system that lets the valuable trust which is already extended to real people and real institutions interact with the trust we place in the behavior of the code which machines rely on today, and in the future.

 The content of this article reflects the opinion of the IOTA Foundation but was written in large parts by IOTA community member @b0rg (Discord).
-Parts of the original article have been rephrased to reflect the opinion of the IOTA Foundation, in accordance and agreement with the original author, b0rg.
+Parts of the original article have been rephrased to reflect the opinion of the IOTA Foundation, in accordance and agreement with the original author.
 We would hereby like to express our sincerest gratitude for b0rg’s contribution.
-If you are interested in addressing a certain IOTA-related topic by writing an article for the IOTA Foundation yourself, feel free to reach out to Antonio Nardella on our Discord or talk to an X-Team-Simplify community member in the Discord channel (with the same name).
+If you're interested in addressing an IOTA-related topic by writing an article for the IOTA Foundation yourself, feel free to reach out to Antonio Nardella on our Discord or talk to an X-Team-Simplify community member in the Discord channel (with the same name).